-This course will provide students with an introduction to the general topic of sustainable agriculture.
+This course will introduce students to the theoretical and practical dimensions of sustainable agriculture.
 The major topics of discussion will include current issues in sustainable agriculture, sustaining soil fertility, environmentally friendly pest control, and case studies in sustainable agriculture.
+(3-0)

-Ag 202 Integrated Pest Management/Weed Control (3-3) 4
+AG 202 Integrated Pest Management/Weed Control 4

 Principles and practices of weed control and integrated pest management.
 The recognition of important weed and insect pests.
-Fall term of even numbered years.
+(3-3)

-Ag 203T Introduction to Medicinal Crops (3-0) 3
+AG 203T Introduction to Medicinal Crops

 An introduction to the topic of medicinal crops.
-A study of selected medicinal crops with regard to their production, medical usage, and scientific basis for reported benefits.
-Fall term.
+A study of selected medicinal crops with regard to their production, medical usage and scientific basis for reported benefits.
+(3-0)